irmb/FlowSim/README.md

 The task is implement the factory and builder classes.
 These classes were instantiated in the main.
 ### Expected behavior:
 A Line and a Polyline is painted and visible in the main window.

+## Exercise 4
+This exercise is based on the seventh lecture about the strategy design pattern.
+Compared to the last exercise, we now have the following folder filled with class stubs.

+    presentation/strategy/

+The task is implement BuildObjectMouseStrategy and MoveMouseStrategy.
+### Expected behavior:
+Shapes can be painted via the menu or the toolbar.
+Additionally, the shapes can be moved via the mouse, the window can be panned and zoomed.
+A right click should remove the shape.